Gambling in China: History

 Both Confucius and Mencius commented on gambling.
-While the former saw it as a form of leisure, the latter sees it as one of the five sinful behaviours, as it made people neglect their duties.
+While the former saw it as a form of leisure, the latter saw it as one of the five sinful behaviours, as it made people neglect their duties.
 Scholars of Legalism like Li Kui and Shang Yang strongly opposed gambling.

-Under Emperor Qin Shi Huang gambling was prohibited ,while for example The General Han Xin is seen as an inventor of football betting.
+Under Emperor Qin Shi Huang gambling was prohibited, while for example The General Han Xin is seen as an inventor of football betting.
 Even though the Han continued to enact the anti-gambling laws in the beginning, nobles and commoners continued gambling.
-In this period the understanding of gambling also shifted from leisure to a way to of becoming rich and during the rule of Emperor Han Wu punishments for gambling where abolished.
+In this period the understanding of gambling also shifted from leisure to a way of becoming rich and during the rule of Emperor Han Wu punishments for gambling were abolished.

+Gambling expanded significantly during the Tang dynasty and Song dynasty, coinciding with the growth of urban commercial centers and paper currency.
+Early forms of playing cards, known as "leaf cards" (yapa), and domino games (Xuanhe Pai) emerged during this period and were widely used for wagering across social classes.
+Despite occasional imperial decrees attempting to restrict betting on card and dice games, gambling houses flourished in major urban market districts.

+Ze Hong argues that during the late Qing and early Republic era there was still not a widespread understanding of the concept of probability among both gamblers and gambling houses.
+Among the games played he surveys are Fan-Tan, White Pigeon Lottery and Flower Lottery.
+Instead of taking probability into account gamblers tried to identify patterns, adhered to taboos and interpreted dreams, at the same time gambling houses acted similarly and tried to cheat or decorated their rooms in colors supposed to bring bad luck to the gamblers, instead of trusting their statistical advantages.
+Also critic of gambling only seldom talks about the unfair chances for gamblers, which in Hong's opinion would have been the case if they would have understood that the chances to win games could be computed.